stromatolith/peabox/README.md

 -----------------------
 class library for rapid prototyping of evolutionary optimisers
  - focus on real parameter optimisation
- - easy test function implementation
+ - flexibility implementing complex optimisation problems (by subclassing `Individual`)
- - implementing solution candidate plotting easy
+ - implementing solution candidate plotting is easy (adding plot routine to Individual subclass)

 The goal is a rapid iteration cycle for the experimenting architect of evolutionary algorithms.